-Deduction may not exceed 5% of the remuneration after deducting pension, provident and retirement annuity fund contributions.
-Is only allowed if employee has provided employer with the receipt which reflects details as prescribed in section 18A(2)(a).
+Deduction may not exceed 5% of remuneration after deducting pension, provident and retirement annuity fund contributions.
+The deduction is only allowed if employee has provided employer with receipt which reflects details as prescribed in section 18A(2)(a).

-The amount of donations made by employee must reflect under code 4030 and not only the allowable portion deducted from remuneration.
+• Reflect under code 4030 and not only the allowable portion deducted from remuneration.